brightyoun/Rain-VV/README.md

 At first, we set $T = 6$ for recursive stages of the encoder.
 In this section, we present a supplementary quantitative results why the stage is set to 6.
 Table 6 indicates their performance of de-raining performance on the Rain800, Rain1400, and Rain-VV benchmark.
 These results show that using six recursive stages show the outperforming performance.

+In some cases, there are results that show better performance than when $T=6$.
+However, in general, when $T=6$, the performance is excellent, and when $T$ increases, the runtime of the proposed model is exponentially slow.
+Therefore, we generally adopt $T=6$, which shows a reasonable execution time while expressing excellent performance.

 ## 5. Additional Qualitative Experimental Results <a name="5"></a>

 Ablation studies can be conducted on the validation set.